apache/shardingsphere-doc/document/current/content/features/test-engine/rewrite-test-engine.en.md

 </rewrite-assertions>
 ```

-After set up the assert data and environment configuration, rewrite test engine will assert the corresponding SQL without add any Java code.
+After set up the assert data and environment configuration, rewrite test engine will assert the corresponding SQL without any Java code modification.